nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ### Overview

-NuoDB software release upgrade in Kubernetes environments is done by changing the NuoDB image used by every Helm release installed with the `admin` or the `database` Helm chart.
+NuoDB software upgrade in Kubernetes environments is done by changing the NuoDB image used by every Helm release installed with the `admin` or the `database` Helm chart.
+To list all installed Helm releases in _nuodb_ namespace use `helm list -n nuodb` command.

 The `helm upgrade <release> <chart>` command is used for upgrading to a new chart version and a new NuoDB image.
 It is recommended to always upgrade to the latest version of NuoDB Helm Charts when upgrading the NuoDB image.